About

 Zandra Marie Santella, MA, BCBA

-Zandra began her journey in Applied Behavior Analysis (ABA) back in 2014, not knowing it would grow into a meaningful career.
-She became a Board Certified Assistant Behavior Analyst (BCaBA) in 2018, completed her Master’s in ABA in 2019 from Ball State University, and officially acquired her BCBA certification in 2020.
+Zandra began her journey in Applied Behavior Analysis (ABA) in 2014.
+She graduated with a Bachelor of Arts in Psychology with a Minor in Child & Adolescent Development from San Jose State University in 2015.
+She became a Board Certified Assistant Behavior Analyst (BCaBA) in 2018, completed her Master’s in ABA in 2019 from Ball State University, and acquired her BCBA certification in 2020.
 She’s also a certified provider of the PEERS® program, supporting social skills development.

-For nearly 12 years, Zandra has had the privilege of working with autistic children and their families—supporting individuals ages 2 through 20 across home, school, clinic, and community settings.
-In 2020, she founded Beauty in Behavior—what started as a blog turned into a full platform offering behavior analytic support to families, professionals, and anyone seeking guidance grounded in compassion and science.
+For over a decade, Zandra has had the privilege of working with autistic children and their families, supporting individuals ages 2 through 20 across home, school, clinic, and community settings with diverse backgrounds and challenges.
+In 2020, she founded Beauty in Behavior—what started as a blog turned into a full platform offering support to families and professionals seeking guidance grounded in compassion and science.

-Zandra is also proud to be a co-founder of the Asian & Pacific Islander Association for Behavior Analysis (APIABA), where she helps foster connection, amplify diverse voices, and break down barriers for API communities in the field.
+Zandra is also proud to be a Co-founder and the currently appointed Secretary of the Asian & Pacific Islander Association for Behavior Analysis (APIABA), where she helps foster connection, amplify diverse voices, and break down barriers for API communities in the field.

 A Big Thank You to Our Collaborators